Here are 18 important tips to prevent teacher burnout!

 Eat well, exercise, sleep.
 It’s easier to say than to do.
 If we don’t feel well, everyone loses out.

 Being an artist will help us to explore music firsthand.
-Our joy of music-making will enrich our students and remind us why we do what we do.
+As a result, our joy of music-making will enrich our students and remind us why we do what we do.
 This includes taking lessons and furthering our performance growth.

 9. Observe other inspiring teachers